Structure of 2D Topological Stabilizer Codes: Approach and results

 \subsection{Code structure and homology}

 With string operators and their geometrical commutation relations at hand, it is easy to uncover the general structure of TSSGs.
-Given a TSSG, we can put it in a standard form through the following process.
-The first step is to find a set of canonical charges $c_i, d_i, e_i, \tilde e_i$.
+Given a TSSG, we can put it in a standard form ---its prototype is the toric code--- through the following process.
+The first step is to find a set of canonical charges.
 Then we construct a translationally invariant framework of string operators, each in the form of a straight segment.
 For each charge there is a square lattice of segment operators, spatially disposed as indicated in \fref{framework}.
-The idea is that the commutation relations between these segments operators are fixed by $\spinx$ and $\mutualx$ ---sometimes after suitable adjustments---.
+With suitable adjustments, the commutation relations between these segments operators are fixed by $\spinx$ and $\mutualx$.
+Strings with charge $c_i$ ($d_i$) \emph{also} have charge $\tilde d_i$ ($\tilde c_i$), and we adjust segment operators with charge $e_i$ so that they are elements of $\gauge$ ---in the technical part we impose more structure on those with charge $\tilde e_i$, but it does not affect the present discussion, only that of local equivalence.

-To understand the structure of the code it is not necessary to visualize segment operators in the intricate framework of \fref{framework}.
-Rather, it is enough to consider a single square lattice and its dual, see \fref{strings}.
+Rather than the intricate framework of \fref{framework}, it is enough to visualize, for each pair of dual charges $c_i,d_i$ (or $e_i,\tilde e_i$) a single square lattice and its dual, see \fref{strings}.
 Segment operators with charge $c_i$ or $e_i$ belong to the direct lattice, and those with charge $d_i$ or $\tilde e_i$ to the dual lattice.
-We can form string operators by taking products of segment operators with the same charge, which thus can be regarded simply as $\Z_2$ chains of direct or dual segments.
+We can form string operators by taking products of segment operators with the same charge.
+Operators from different lattices commute, and the commutation properties of string operators are simply dictated by $\mutualx$ and $\spinx$.
+E.g., a direct string with charge $c_i$ anticommutes with a dual string of charge $d_i$ iff the two strings cross an odd number of times.

-The commutation properties of such string operators are simple.
-A string with charge $c\neq \tilde e_i$ anticommutes with another string of charge $c'\neq c$ if and only the two strings cross an odd number of times ---see \fref{strings}--- and either $c=c_i$ and $c'=d_i$ (and viceversa) or $c=e_i$ and $c'=\tilde e_i$.
-Open string operators with charge $e_i$ belong to $\gauge$.
-Closed strings operators ---or boundary strings since the homology is trivial in the plane--- with charge $c_i, d_i, e_i$ belong to $\stab$, and those with charge $\tilde e_i$ to $\gauge$.
+Closed strings operators ---or boundary strings since the homology is trivial in the plane--- belong to $\stab$ or at least to $\gauge$ ---the former is the case of $\tilde e_i$ closed strings.
 Any boundary operator is a product of `plaquette operators', each of them the product of the segment operators forming a plaquette.
+Crucially, it is possible to find LTI sets of independent generators of $\gauge$ and $\stab$ that include these plaquette operators, which are the only ones subject to constraints ---now obvious.
+In particular, those plaquette operators formed by $\tilde c_i, \tilde d_i$ or $\tilde e_i$ ($c_i$, $d_i$ or $e_i$) strings are generators of $\stab$ ($\gauge$).